 If your air conditioner still doesn’t work after investigating these possible issues, then you may be looking at a far more difficult repair project.
 Even so, there are a few other things to check before you delve deeper.

 It’s at this point that air conditioner repair can test your skills or even be beyond you, especially anything involving the compressor, condenser, accumulator, evaporator and the orifice tube or expansion valve.
 Some say to leave this job to the experts.
 The cost of the tools required and understanding precise measurements alone may have you turning to a mechanic.
+Also the environmental laws surrounding air conditioner repair mandate reclaiming refrigerant whenever work is being done to the system, which requires an expensive reclamation machine.
+For these reasons it can make sense to let the experts are your local NAPA AutoCare take care of the problem.

 Check out all the air conditioning system parts